El Maffa

-El Maffa (also written El Maja) is a village in the commune of El Ouata, Béchar Province, Algeria.
+El Maffa (also written El Maja) is a village in the commune of El Ouata, Béni Abbès Province, Algeria.
 The village is located on the northeast bank of the Oued Saoura 5 km southeast of El Ouata.
 It is connected to El Ouata by a local road along the side of the river, along with the other villages Ammas, Aguedal and El Beïda.